Free U.S. Shipping & Lifetime Warranty For All Endura Flap Pet Doors

 Tools

-- Loosen the height adjustment locks at the top of the panel.
+• Loosen the height adjustment locks at the top of the pet panel with the screwdriver.
 This allows the spring mechanism to move freely up and down.

 Step 2 Insert Panel Into Track